aurelienkrieger/generating-images-machine-learning/prompts/2-blurbs.md

 ## Learning objectives

 - play with text to image models
+- express your imagination from short texts
-- create a large galery of inspiring images
+- create a gallery of inspiring images